 Our Office’s Safety Precautions

 To help prevent the transmission of all respiratory infections, including COVID-19, we adhere to the new standardized infection control measures set forth by the CDC and the Ohio Dental Board.
-You will notice a change as now we will be using protective gowns and surgical caps along with our updated masks and shields.
+You will notice a change as now we will be using protective jackets and surgical caps along with our updated masks and shields.
 Updates have also been made to control airborne materials.
 We follow routine cleaning and disinfection strategies, using EPA-registered, hospital-grade disinfectant, as well as appropriate sterilization of all tools and equipment.
 We will continue to monitor recommendations and update them daily.

 While our office already adheres to these standard precautions, there are several commonsense recommendations we are implementing to prevent the spread of COVID-19.